Jack-Q/blog/source/_posts/2017-03-08-javaee-training-note-day-15.md

 ### `<Motion />`

 The `<Motion />` component provides simple effects to a single components.
-By wrapping a target component into the `<Motion />` compoonent, a interpolation value is provided to the content and can be used to apply to styles.
+By wrapping a target component into the `<Motion />` component, a interpolation value is provided to the content and can be used to apply to styles.
 A simple example is shown as follows:
 ```javascript